bananamster/ddos_response/ddos_response_plan.md

 * Suppliers

 ## List Critical Systems and their details
+* Internet-facing firewalls, routers, load balancers and other relevant network equipment and capacity for each of these components.
 * DNS (both authoritative and recursive)
 * Publicly facing services and APIs
 * Web site